Keith Lewin

-Keith M Lewin is a British Professor of International education and Development at the University of Sussex and Director of the Consortium for Research on Educational Access, Transitions and Equity (CREATE).
+Keith M. Lewin is a British academic who is a professor of International education and Development at the University of Sussex and Director of the Consortium for Research on Educational Access, Transitions and Equity (CREATE).
 He is known for his work in educational planning, economics and finance of education, teacher education, assessment, science and technology education policy in developing countries, educational aid and program evaluation.
-He has been adviser to various governmental, multilateral and non-profit organisations on education planning and policy, including the World Bank, DFID, UNESCO International Institute for Educational Planning, UNICEF, UNDP, AusAID and others.
-His country experience includes projects in Ghana, Rwanda, Uganda, Kenya, Tanzania, Malawi, South Africa, Zimbabwe, Mauritius, Trinidad and Tobago, Barbados, India, Sri Lanka, Bangladesh, Malaysia, and China.
+He has been adviser to the World Bank, DFID, UNESCO International Institute for Educational Planning, UNICEF, UNDP and AusAID.

 From 1995 to 2011 he was the Director of the Centre for International Education (CIE), at the University of Sussex, which he developed as an internationally recognised centre for research on education and development in low income countries.
-Lewin has supervised more than 40 Doctoral students and was the founding Director of the master's degree program in International Education and Development at the University of Sussex which is now in its thirty third year with over 500 alumni.
-He has been grant holder for over £4.5 million worth of research and development projects and has been a top ten grant holder at the University of Sussex for most of the last 15 years.
+Lewin was the founding director of the master's degree program in International Education and Development at the University of Sussex.
+He has been grant holder for over £4.5 million worth of research and development project.
 Lewin is an honorary professor at Hangzhou University and Beijing Normal University.
 He is the author of numerous books, journal articles and reports on education and development.

-Biography
+Early life and education

 Lewin was born in Kent in the United Kingdom.
 He attended school in Kent and South London.
 From 1968 to 1971 he read physics at Manchester University where he graduated with a first class honours degree.
 He then went on to complete a Masters in Innovation and Science Policy jointly taught with Manchester Business School and wrote a thesis on the scientific research organisations that were supported by British aid.
 He then moved to the Institute of Development Studies in Sussex as one of its first graduate students.
 He joined a large multi-country project on education and development across six countries focusing on the "Diploma Disease" and the interface between education systems and labour markets.
 His thesis explored science education in Malaysia and Sri Lanka and the impact of externally supported innovations to improve access, quality and outcomes linked to development.
 In 1973/74 he took time out from his Doctorate to work with Voluntary Service Overseas teaching physics and maths in Kelantan, Malaysia.
 In 1977 he was appointed to a tenured post at the University of Sussex.
 He was appointed Reader in 1986 and Professor in 1995 when he became Director of the Centre for International Education.
 He is a chartered physicist and an Academician of the Academy of Social Sciences.